cfindlayisme/factorio-docker/README.md

 - server-settings.json

 It was written with cloud providers in mind to save me time deploying a server each time I decide to play a bit.

+RCON_PORT and RCON_PASSWORD need to be set in the enviorment variables